niteshim0/Object-Oriented-Programming/OOPS in C++/Virtual Function/NOTES.md

-# What Problem does Virtual Function does solve?
+# What problem does a Virtual Function solve?

 ## A Interesting Feature of Base Class Pointer